 Damascus has repeatedly denied using such weapons during the six-year war, which has killed hundreds of thousands and created the world’s worst refugee crisis.

-Posted by Ian Greenhalgh on April 4, 2017, With 8304 Reads Filed under WarZone.
+Posted by Ian Greenhalgh on April 4, 2017, With 8762 Reads Filed under WarZone.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.